Automatic Discovery and Description of Human Planning Strategies: Evaluating our method for discovering human planning strategies

 \subsubsection{Parameters for the Human-Interpret algorithm}

-To run Human-Interpret, we used the default parameters for the AI-Interpret algorithm, the DSL described in the previous section, the data from all of the participants in the experiment described in Section~\ref{sec:exp} (that is 180), and data form both blocks of the experiment (i.e., the training block and the test block).
-We ran Human-Interpret with 1-20 clusters and then performed model-order selection according to Bayesian inference with a uniform prior on the number of clusters \citep{kass1995bayes}.
-Each cluster was defined as a mixture of two policies.
-The first policy was induced by the procedural description constructed for the cluster.
-The second policy served as an error model.
-These two policies assigned uniform probability to actions allowed and disallowed by the procedural description constructed for the cluster, respectively.
-The weights assigned to both policies were cluster-dependent free parameters (i.e., $\epsilon_i\in[0,1]$).
-Mathematically, the clustering model $P(\tau)$ for a sequence of planning operations $\tau=(s_i,a_i)_{i=1}^T$, for $K$ clusters represented by $K$ policies $\pi_1,\dots,\pi_K$, and for $K$ error models $\overline{\pi_1},\dots,\overline{\pi_K}$ took the following form: We performed model selection among the clustering models for which Human-Interpret was able to produce a description for all clusters.
+To run Human-Interpret, we used the default parameters for the AI-Interpret algorithm, the DSL described in the previous section, the data from all of the participants in the experiment described in Section~\ref{sec:exp} (that is 180), and data from both blocks of the experiment (i.e., the training block and the test block).
+We ran Human-Interpret with 1-20 clusters and had it perform model-order selection according to the BIC.
+The model selection was set to disregard clustering models for which Human-Interpret was unable to produce a description for all clusters.
 Our rationale for doing so was that models that do not describe all the clusters are not useful for the purpose of understanding human planning.
-After imposing this constraint, we chose the model under which the data set had the greatest marginal likelihood that we approximated for each model using the Bayesian Information Criterion (BIC) \citep{konishi2008information}.
-We discovered that the model with 10 clusters achieved the highest marginal likelihood (marginal likelihoods computed for models that described all the clusters can be found in Table~\ref{tab:marglik}).

-Corroborating this result, the chosen number of clusters was identical when we used the Akaike Information Criterion \citep{vrieze2012model} as our way for selecting the best model.
 The DSL we used and the predicates we used for the DNF2LTL algorithm can also be found in Appendix A.2 and A.3.
-All of the parameters are listed in Table~\ref{tab:params2} in Appendix A.1.
-The more elusive parameters, such as interpret\_size or num\_trajs were selected based on the simulations and interpretability experiments presented in \citeauthor{skirzynski2021automatic} (\citeyear{skirzynski2021automatic}).
+All parameters are listed in Table~\ref{tab:params2} in Appendix A.1.
+The more elusive parameters, such as interpret\_size or num\_trajs were selected based on the simulations and interpretability experiments presented by \citet{skirzynski2021automatic}.